-The Cambridge Chemistry Challenge is open to our lower 6th A level students.
+The Cambridge Chemistry Challenge is open to our Lower Sixth A Level students.
 It is set by a team of experienced teachers and university chemists.
-The challenge consists of a 90 minute written paper.
+The challenge consists of a 90-minute written paper.
 Students who perform well receive a certificate of achievement, and those who perform best receive an invitation to a residential summer camp at the University of Cambridge.

 Here are the results achieved by our students in the Cambridge Chemistry Challenge.

 Cambridge Chemistry Challenge

 *2019 Roentgenium students participated in the International Chemistry Olympiad in 2020, placing in the top 25 students in the world.

 The British Biology Olympiad consists of two one hour multiple choice papers designed to stimulate and challenge students with an interest in biology to expand their talents.